Menu

 The first 2km are along the Border Track but then the trail branches off towards the Ship Stern Circuit.

-Make sure you climb up Surprise Rock, the views are stunning from there!
+Make sure you climb up Surprise Rock, the views from there are stunning!

-Queensland National Parks recommends doing the walk clockwise but we actually did it anti-clockwise.
-To be honest, I’m not sure there’s much to it.
+Queensland Parks & Wildlife Service (QPWS) recommends doing the walk clockwise but we usually do it anti-clockwise.
+To be honest, I’m not sure there’s much in it either way.

 BASIC TRAIL INFO